nbd-wtf/poncho/README.md

 ### Installation

+For this to work well you must be running CLN compiled from the latest `master` (or wait until the next release) and you must have the setting `allow-deprecated-apis=false` in your config file (`~/.lightning/config`).

 Grab a binary from the [Releases page](https://github.com/fiatjaf/poncho/releases) (or compile it yourself with `sbt nativeLink`, requires [sbt](https://www.scala-sbt.org/download.html)), call `chmod +x` on it so it is executable, then put it inside your CLN plugin directory (`~/.lightning/plugins/`) -- or start `lightningd` with `--plugin <path-to-poncho>`.
 No further configuration is needed for a quick test.

 ### Operation